 ProCredit Holding is the sole shareholder, the ultimate parent and ultimate controlling party of the bank.
-ProCredit Bank has stand-by line agreement for EUR 10 million with ProCredit Holding, directed towards liquidity management, which is not utilised at the end of 2023.
 The bank pays commitment fee under the stand-by line agreement.
 Banks from ProCredit Holding group keep current accounts placements with the bank, which are disclosed in Note 22.